 When you are purchasing land, there is often a more significant down payment requirement than buying a home.
 So, it’s doubtful you will be able to put down a minimal amount of money with a land purchase.

 Quite often, with land mortgages, there will be a higher interest rate and less time to repay the loan than you will experience with a house.
 These are obviously essential considerations to know when moving forward.
 If you decide to apply for a land loan, it’s vital to know the ins and outs.

 What is a Land Loan?

 There is also an increased possibility of a borrower walking away from the land if they run into financial difficulties.
 This is more likely than with a typical mortgage, as homeowners will do as much as possible to keep their homes.
 Having nowhere to live will be more of a motivation than the loss of a vacant plot.

 The process of building a new home from scratch is also a more daunting prospect than many people realize.
 This can lead to more people giving up on their dream of building their own home and ending up in foreclosure on the land.

 These risks mean that lenders frequently need more substantial down payments and shorter repayment timescales on a land mortgage.
-Higher rates of interest can also be expected over a standard home mortgage.
+Higher interest rates can also be expected over a standard home mortgage.

 If your land loan is going to be for a short amount of time, and you plan on hiring a builder, don’t forget how critical it is to vet the builder.
 When purchasing new construction, there are a ton of questions you should ask a builder to ensure you have a pleasurable experience.

 As you might imagine, there are many horror stories of buyers and the builders they choose to work with.